Chart Color Schemes

 Educational outcomes in South Granville fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 22.7%, substantially below the SA4 region average of 39.1%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 15.9%, followed by postgraduate qualifications (5.5%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 26.3% of residents aged 15+ holding vocational credentials – advanced diplomas (9.9%) and certificates (16.4%).
+The area's university qualification rate is 22.7%, significantly lower than the SA4 region average of 39.1%.
+Bachelor degrees are most common at 15.9%, followed by postgraduate qualifications (5.5%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 26.3% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (16.4%).
+Educational participation is high, with 39.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education